File System Infobase Manager

 Using the file system for your notes.

 I’ve been keeping notes and journals for as long as I can remember.
-Since I was born long before these cool PC/Mac thing’ies became ubiquitous, my earliest notes were taken on the best technology of the day, paper – but before too long I got with the revolution and moved on to electronics and started typing up all kinds of stuff.
+And I was born long before these cool PC/Mac thing’ies became ubiquitous, so my earliest notes were written on the best technology of the day: paper.
+Then came the revolution, and before too long I got with the program, moved on to the electronics, and started typing up all kinds of stuff in all kinds of applications.

-In 2007 I became a full time writer and all of a sudden the mining of this hoard was no longer a future todo but a current issue.
-Someone told me that note taking, journaling and -crucially- retrieving old notes so they could actually be used, was a key writer’s skill.
-I scrounged for the old data folders and looked for a system to manage them all.
+In 2007 I became a full time writer.
+All of a sudden this hoard of electronic chaff became a mineable resource.
+Making sense of it changed from deferrable issue to current todo because someone told me that note taking, journaling they called it, and, crucially, retrieving said notes so they could actually be used, was a key skill for a writer.
+I scrounged up the old data folders, consolidated them and began the search for a system to manage it all.

-IT Architects like to call these kinds of piles “unstructured infobases” and there are lots of programs around – variously called information managers, PIMs, or Everything Buckets- to help you manage them.
-Surveying the field I adopted two and demoed a dozen more (probably during times when I should have been writing.)
+IT Architects like to call collections like this, “unstructured infobases” and there are lots of programs around – variously called information managers, PIMs, or Everything Buckets – to help manage them.
+Surveying the field I adopted two, Journler and DEVONThink, after I demoed a dozen more (and did this all, probably, while I should have been writing).

-First I poured all my notes into a fabulous program called Journler.
-Journler allowed me to think of my infobase as a structured whole and prompted me to habitualize the process of capturing and synthesizing the random bits of data that flowed past me every day.
-The transition to Journler got me out of all those old file types and into a fairly standardized TXT/RTF/RTFD/HTML set of documents, with PDFs and various image and audio files as accompaniment.
+First, I poured all my notes into Journler, a fabulous but sadly abandoned gem of a program.
+Journler allowed me to think of my infobase as a structured whole, rather than as disparate segments, and it prompted me to habitualize the process of capturing and synthesizing the random bits of data flowing past my writing desk every day.
+Primarily the import to Journler standardized all my file formats.
+From the transition I got a fairly fixed TXT/RTF/RTFD/HTML set of documents, augmented with some PDFs, various image and audio files.
+This was not an insignificant feat.

-Now I’m using a system that is stable and sustainable and that seems to fall into the background while I work.
-It allows me to just refer to my notes, do my writing, create new ideas, synthesize old ones and not wrestle with a system or application while I’m doing it.
-I think it’s a long term solution, that is platform neutral, and vastly extensible.
+Now I’m using a system that is stable, and sustainable, and scalable; one that seems to fall into the background while I work; one that is as future proof as can be.
+It allows me to refer to my notes, do my writing, create new ideas, synthesize old ones and not wrestle with an application while I’m doing it.
+I think it’s a long term solution that is platform neutral and vastly extensible.

 It’s called the “file system”.
 Yep, the files system, that’s all.
 The very thing we use to run our computer every day.
 Shocking huh?
 After all those applications and proprietary file structures who would’a thunk that the best answer to electronic note taking would be the good old file system?

-By using consistent file naming conventions and some highly abstract codes I have produced a vastly flexible system that is portable and lets me find just what I want without wasting time in arcane processes or learning the quirks of a program that my well be abandoned in a year or so.
+By using consistent file naming conventions and some highly abstract codes, I have produced a vastly flexible system that is portable, that lets me find just what, and does so without wasting my time in arcane processes, leaving me to learn the quirks of a program that my well be abandoned in a year or so.

 I credit a denizen of the Scrivener discussion boards, amberV, with creating the core of the system.
-In a series of posts she turned the light on that let me think of how to organize my data in this simple but deeply powerful way.
-I’ve taken her ideas and modified them but not so very much as to be able to claim any credit for its development; amberV is brilliant and her ability to create vast robustness in a simple design shows this to be true.
+In a series of posts she turned the light on for me, the one that let me think of organizing my data in this simple but deeply powerful way.
+I’ve taken her ideas and modified them, but not so very much as to be able to claim any credit for the origination of the system. amberV is brilliant, and her ability to create vast robustness in a simple design is evidence of that gift.

-The system relies on file naming conventions and folders; two things that are as stable, permanent and accessible as anything that will exist in the computing world.
+The system relies on file naming conventions and folders, two things that are as stable, permanent and accessible as anything that will ever exist in the computing world.
 To understand this system you have to start with some philosophical ideas about info management.
+So strap on your seat-belts, this won’t take long.

-Every note you take, every article you clip, every email you write is metaphorically just a sheet of paper in your infobase, kind of like a giant 3×5 card, or a single entry in your notebook.
-They can be complex or simple, but each one is a record, and each record needs to be retrievable in a series of consistent ways.
+Every note you take, every article you clip, every email you write is metaphorically just a sheet of paper, a slip in your infobase.
+Think: a giant 3×5 card, or a single page entry in a notebook.
+The item can be complex or simple, but each is a record, and each record needs to be retrievable in a consistent way, and should be retrievable in multiple ways.

-The organization of these records is based on a index card filling system developed by a neo-ludite from Japan, Noguchi Yukio, who built a filing philosophy to manage his infobase of folders.
+An organizational approach to these kids of slips was developed by a neo-ludite from Japan, Noguchi Yukio, who built a filing philosophy to manage his infobase of folders.
 Others have used it to manage thousands and thousands of index cards.

-It’s not that hard to begin thinking of RTF/Ds or TXTs (or DOCs for that mater) as a series of 3×5 cards, only much bigger and more flexible, and when you look closely at Journler or DEVONThink you see that’s really what they are doing, creating a file system for bunch of text, graphic and pdf files.
+It’s not that hard to think of RTFs or TXTs (or DOCs for that mater) as a series of 3×5 cards, and when you look closely at Journler or DEVONThink from an architectural perspective you see that’s really what they are doing: creating a file system for bunch of text, graphic and pdf slips.

-So the path from card management system to infobase is not that long or arduous.
+So the path from a card management system to an infobase is pretty straight and direct.

 Abstract Coding

-When I used Journler I found that all my notes had other, more abstract, sets of categories beyond the single topic of its resident folder.
-Besides a note being being about “Art”, or “Productivity”, or “Non-Profit Management”, or “Strategy Formulation” or “Phenomenological Philosophy” (all folder names in in my topics list) they were also either chunks of text I had created, which I called “Thoughts”, or things other people had created, which I called “Notes.”
+When I used Journler, I found that all my notes had not just one but other, more abstract, sets of categories that I would use to retrieve data, if I could.
+THese went beyond the single topic of the folder it resided in.
+Besides an item being being about “Art”, or “Productivity”, or “Non-Profit Management”, or “Strategy Formulation”, or “Phenomenological Philosophy”, each slip was also either a chunk of text I had created, which I called “Thoughts”, or things other people had created, which I called “Notes”.

-So, besides file name and topic categorization there was this additional dimension of categorization about who created the information to begin with.
+So, besides unique file name and topic categorization there was this additional dimension of categorization about who created the information at it’s origin.

-Don’t be fooled by the simplicity of this split between “Thoughts” and “Notes.”
-This distinction – between what others have produced (inputs to your creative process) and its syntheses (what you do with it) – is really at the core of academic and artistic work.
-Recently both Merlin Mann and Twyla Tharp have been speaking about this at some length.
+Don’t be fooled by the simplicity of this.
+The split between “Thoughts” and “Notes”, this distinction between what others have produced (inputs into your creative process) and the syntheses which follows (what you do with it), is really at the core of academic and artistic work.
+Recently both Merlin Mann and Twyla Tharp have been writing about this at some length and when yo think about it, the input vs output relationship is not only obvious but profound.

-In addition to “Thoughts” and “Notes” I also realized that there were other categories at this level of abstraction.
-Below, when we get to the codes themselves you’ll see them.
-(And as with any good system development project I found that what I first believed to be categories at this level really weren’t.
-The idea is keep an equivalent level of abstraction as we work thorough the system.
-But it was a cool test of the system to see how easy it was to change.)
+In addition to “Thoughts” and “Notes” I realized that there were other categories at this level of abstraction.
+(When we get to the codes themselves below you’ll see them.)
+And as with any good system development project I found that what I first believed were categories at this level, really weren’t.
+So I changed them, and it was easy.
+The idea is to keep an equivalent level of abstraction throughout the system, and not get spooked about making adjustments.

 Chronology

-The other idea from amberV was the predominance of chronology to the retrieval of information.
-Noguchi’s system was based on the importance of recency, which he felt was the best way to find relevant items.
-I may not remember that the Chomsky article I annotated and saved ended up in “Linguistics” or “Anthropology” or “MIT” or “Chomsky”, but I’m sure going to know that I worked on it in the Fall of 2008.
+Besides abstraction, the other idea from amberV’s thinking on this was the predominance of chronology for the retrieval of information.
+Noguchi’s system was based on what he called, “the importance of recency.”
+He felt time was the best way to find relevant items.
+For example, I may not remember that the Chomsky article I annotated ended up in “Linguistics” or “Anthropology” or “MIT” or “Chomsky”, but I’m sure going to know that I worked on it in the Fall of 2008.
+And with date you get surrounding chronological context.

-Tags, full text search on coding systems, reliance on metadata like Spotlight Comments all can be used to get at these dimensions but each is vulnerable to time or error as anyone who has had their “File Creation Date” redefined in a file copy operation can attest, or who lost a set of tags in the hidden OS X DS_ files that did not make the jump to a new folder.
-So the identification of this information has to be more robust.
+Reliance on metadata can be used to get at these dimensions, also but it’s very vulnerable to time and error as anyone who has had their “File Creation Date” redefined in a file copy operation can attest.
+As can those who lost a set of tags in the hidden OS X DS_ files that did not make the jump to a new folder, or were synced out of existence.
+So the identification of this information, date in particular, has to be more robust than a metadata tag.
 It also has to be modifiable and definable.
 A record may well be best dated in December because that was when you first worked on the project, not yesterday when you created the file.
-Relying on the file modification dates or other meta data means loosing that level of control.
+Relying on the file modification dates or other metadata means loosing that control completely.

 The File Name